 - What if I move to a place the provider does not offer funeral services or move interstate?

 Davina explains some of the safeguards.
 “It is sensible to ask all of these questions before opting for a prepaid funeral.
 The type and style of the funeral are documented and written up in a contract before being paid at today’s prices.
 I can only comment on the Guardian product.
-In this case you are protected against inflation and price increases because no further charges are made on the items selected by you for your funeral plan contract.
+In this case, you are protected against inflation and price increases because no further charges are made on the items selected by you for your funeral plan contract.
 The plan price of your funeral is fixed forever, so you know that when you pass, the price will not go up and your family will not be faced with any unexpected bills associated with the funeral.
 No hidden costs.
 The only charges that will be applied are for modifications to the original contract.”

 In terms of the security of the funds, according to information from the Australian Funeral Directors Association, “The money you pay for your pre-paid funeral plan is held by an independent entity and therefore is completely protected.
 It is invested in a separate fund in your name.
 It is not accessible by your funeral director until your funeral service has been provided.”

-For the concerns about moving interstate, Davina explains that, “If you move interstate your plan may be able to be transferred to another of the plan’s participating funeral directors or providers.
+For the concerns about moving interstate, Davina explains that “If you move interstate your plan may be able to be transferred to another of the plan’s participating funeral directors or providers.
 You are also able to cover the added expense of repatriation to your home town should your death occur while you are away from home.”

 Beyond the concept itself and the safety of funds, there are also a number of practical questions that people have about how the whole process works.
 According to Davina, the most common concern is about payment methods.

 “Because you are paying for the funeral now, some clients may be concerned about the outlay for the funeral expenses.
-However, once the price of a plan is agreed, with Guardian you can either pay in full; or pay with an initial upfront payment, followed by regular monthly installments for up to 36 months.”
+However, once the price of a plan is agreed, with Guardian you can either pay in full; or pay with an initial upfront payment, followed by regular monthly instalments for up to 36 months.”

 Another frequent question is how do next of kin know that there is a prepaid funeral in place?
-The details of your plan can of course be included in your will, or the contract filed with other documents that will be needed at the time, but Davina also recommends, “Talk to your family.
+The details of your plan can, of course, be included in your will, or the contract filed with other documents that will be needed at the time, but Davina also recommends, “Talk to your family.
 Tell them that you have documented your wishes and prepaid your funeral.”

 Funeral planning is an important part of celebrating life, and communicating such things allows your friends and family to spend time celebrating your life instead of stressing at the cost associated with a funeral.
 Explore your options, discuss your plans, and find peace of mind for when the time comes for you to rest in peace.